skydread1/portfolio/src/loicb/server/content/blog/portfolio-website.md

 ### Vignette and Post

-In the `/portfolio` route, I showcase all the projects via what I called `vignette`.
+Some `blog` posts have a flag to display the post in the home page via what I called `vignette`.
 They contain a short description of the post instead of the full content.

 When the user clicks on a vignette, he goes to a new route with the full post content.